William A. Greene: Public relations consulting

 After leaving the Crusade for Freedom in 1956, Greene worked as a public relations consultant.
 He served as public relations counsel for H.K.
 Porter, Inc., a locomotive equipment manufacturer.
 Greene also consulted for the Crane Company, a plumbing materials manufacturer founded by Richard T. Crane.
 Greene then served as assistant to the president of the Brown Company, a manufacturer of paper and wood products.
 During the 1960s, the Brown Company named him to their Board of Directors, and he also joined the Board of Communications Advisers.
 Greene later left Brown Company to serve as the vice president of InfoPlan, an international firm for public relations.

 During his career, Greene served on the board of directors of the New York School of Social Work.
 (The school is now Columbia University's School of Social Work).
 He also served on the boards of the Advertising Federation of America, the Brand Names Foundation, and Greenwich, Connecticut's Community Chest.

 Golf

 While living in the New York City area, Greene played golf at Apawamis Club in Rye, New York.
 In 1941, he set the national hole-in-one distance record while playing with partner Arthur Brashears.
 Greene drove a ball 340 yards at the 11th hole of the golf course.
 The shot carried 225 yards on the fly.
 Greene also sailed.
 In 1954, he navigated stormy waters on the Atlantic Ocean for 10 hours while Hurricane Carol hit the Mid-Atlantic states.

-Family
+Personal life

 Greene married Anne (Holt) Greene on November 30, 1941.
 They had five children: Philip W., John H., Michael S., Georgianna H., and Louisa A.

+A resident of Greenwich, Connecticut, he died at Greenwich Hospital on January 27, 1967.